Kitura/Swift-Kuery/MigrationGuide.md

 }
 ```

-Because the execute API now behaves asynchronously the code will immediately return from the first call to connection.execute resulting in two concurrent operations on the same connection, those being executing query and executing newQuery.
+As the completion handler for execute() is now invoked asynchronously, the code will immediately continue on to the second call to execute(), resulting in an attempt to perform two parallel operations on the same connection.

-To do this properly you would need to nest the calls as in the example below:
+Dependent operations should instead be nested as per the example below:

 ```swift
 let query = Select(from: myTable)